-For example, a social scientist studying gender gap in journalism [ÁACS12] can count males and females on Twitter.
-These metrics are important because the journalism is evaluating gender gap in political, education, or the economy, ...
-Meanwhile, Computer Science making research about how to count males and females in Twitter [BHKZ11].
+For example, a social scientist studying gender gap in journalism [ÅACS12] can count males and females on Twitter.
+These metrics are important because the journalism is evaluating gender gap in political, education, or the economy, etc. Meanwhile, Computer Science making research about how to count males and females in Twitter [BHKZ11].
 In these studies the name, nickname, photo, and identifying gender are retrieved from these data.

-[BHKZ11] presented several configurations of a language-independent classifier for predicting the gender of Twitter users.
+Burger and others [BHKZ11] presented several configurations of a language-independent classifier for predicting the gender of Twitter users.
 The large dataset used for the construction and evaluation of these classifiers was drawn from Twitter users who also completed blog profile pages.

-[MLA+11] analyzed the Twitter population, including the gender.
+Understanding the demographics of twitter users [MLA+11] analyzed the Twitter population, including the gender.
 The gender was inferred making queries from the names to the dataset provided by the United States Census Bureau.